 They’ve launched over 470 real estate deals including individual assets and funds.

-Unique Fundrise features
+Unique Fundrise Features

 Most crowdfunded real estate investments aren’t liquid, meaning you can’t get your money back until the investment matures.
 Fundrise offers some redemption options, though, including a 90-day free redemption window on most investments (sometimes longer).
 If you’re unhappy with the investment within the first 90 days, Fundrise will repurchase it.